-Friday, March 20 Preliminary-round bid checklist will be posted on ncaa.org; communication will be distributed via NCAAconnect.
-Tuesday, April 7 Rating Percentage Index (RPI) posted on NCAA website at www.NCAA.com.
-Tuesday, April 14 RPI posted on NCAA website at www.NCAA.com.
-Friday, April 17 Deadline for institutions to submit bid materials to host first- and second-round and quarterfinal games of the championship.
-Tuesday, April 21 RPI posted on NCAA website at www.NCAA.com.
-Tuesday, April 28 RPI posted on NCAA website at www.NCAA.com.
-Sunday, May 3 Selection announcement on www.NCAA.com (8 p.m.
+Friday, April 1 Preliminary-round bid checklist will be posted on ncaa.org ; communication will be distributed via NCAAconnect.
+Tuesday, April 12 Rating Percentage Index (RPI) posted on NCAA website at NCAA.com.
+Tuesday, April 19 RPI posted on NCAA website at NCAA.com.
+Friday, April 22 Deadline for institutions to submit bid materials to host first- and second-round and quarterfinal games of the championship.
+Tuesday, April 26 RPI posted on NCAA website at NCAA.com.
+Tuesday, May 3 RPI posted on NCAA website at NCAA.com.
+Sunday, May 8 Selection announcement on NCAA.com (8 p.m.
 Eastern Time).
-Monday, May 4 Teleconference with opening-, first- and second-round participants.
+Monday, May 9 Teleconference with first- and second-round participants.
 (Four calls at 1 p.m.
 Eastern time and four calls at 2 p.m.
 Eastern time.)
-RPI posted on NCAA website at www.NCAA.com.
-Tue., May 5, or Wed., May 6 Opening-round competition on campuses of teams participating in the championship.
-Fri., May 8, and Sun., May 10 First- and second-round competition on campuses of teams participating in the championship.
-Monday, May 11 Teleconference with quarterfinal-round participants (1 p.m.
+RPI posted on NCAA website at NCAA.com.
+Fri., May 13 and Sun., May 15 First- and second-round competition on campuses of teams participating in the championship.
+Monday, May 16 Teleconference with quarterfinal-round participants (1 p.m.
 Eastern time).
-Sat., May 16, or Sun., May 17 Quarterfinal competition on campuses of teams participating in the championship.
-Monday, May 18 Teleconference with semifinalists, NCAA championship administrator, committee chair and host tournament director (1 p.m.
+Thursday, May 19 Quarterfinal competition on campuses of teams participating in the championship.
+Monday, May 23 Teleconference with semifinalists, NCAA championship administrator, committee chair and host tournament director (1 p.m.
 Eastern time).
-Friday, May 22 Semifinals at Homewood Field, hosted by Johns Hopkins University, in Baltimore, Maryland.
-Sunday, May 24 Championship at Homewood Field, hosted by Johns Hopkins University, in Baltimore, Maryland.
+Friday, May 27 Semifinals at Homewood Field, hosted by Johns Hopkins University, in Baltimore, Maryland Sunday, May 29 Championship at Homewood Field, hosted by Johns Hopkins University, in Baltimore, Maryland.